-From September 17th for two weeks, the Coat of Hopes will be visiting the streets of Lincoln, the cathedral, schools and churches.
+From September 17th 2022 for two weeks, the Coat of Hopes visited the streets of Lincolnshire, the cathedral, schools and churches.
 The coat is a beautiful piece of shared art.
 It was carried from the south coast of England to Glasgow on the shoulders of pilgrims, arriving at the start of COP26 in 2021.

 Artist and instigator Barbara Keal describes the coat as follows: